gradle/gradle/design-docs/ide-integration.md

 ### Story - Expose target JDK for Java projects to Eclipse

-- For `EclipseProject`, add details of the Target JVM:
+- For `EclipseProject`, add details of the target JVM:
     - JRE name
     - JRE Java version
     - JRE install directory